kroger/genosmus/_marcos/musb15.md

 ### 10.1.
 Complementar

 1. How, Deborah H. 2009.
-"Arnold Schoenberg’s Prelude from the Suite   for Piano, Op.
+"Arnold Schoenberg's Prelude from the Suite for Piano, Op.
 25: From Composition with Twelve-Tones to the Twelve-Tone Method."
 University of Southern California.
-1. Rodrigues, Nelson.
+2. Rodrigues, Nelson.
 1967.
 O vício doce e vil.
 Correio da Manhã, Caderno   2.
 14/4/1967 [link](http://memoria.bn.br/DocReader/089842_07/81340).

 ## 11. Links